 A list of potential measures is outlined in Exhibit 12 on the following page.
 This Exhibit provides options for psychiatric IMD measurement.
 It is not expected that all measures will be included in the final design.
 Follow-up after hospitalization is included as a continuity of care metric in Exhibit 12.
+Vermont will use the NCQA measure "Follow-Up After Hospitalization for Mental Illness" (NQF #0576).
 Vermont will work with its independent evaluator to ensure that additional relevant and obtainable continuity of care measures are included in the psychological IMD evaluation.
 Measures will be selected and finalized once evaluators have had an opportunity to review and discuss available data, assess data integrity and determine sample sizes with AHS, DVHA and DMH staff.
 Once data integrity review is final, the hypotheses, research questions and measures will be clarified and presented in the interim findings report.
 If feasible based on staff and budget considerations data will be stratified to assess Access, Cost and Quality.